 Inventory List Example #2

 The amount of stock or inventory that is necessary to carry on the business activities depends on the nature and size of the business.
 It also depends on whether or not the business entity has enough space to store the inventory items or else it would have to ask the supplier to store at its site in exchange for some fee.
 Keeping a low level of inventory has advantages like lower storage cost, lesser stock wastage, easy updating stock with latest products, etc. and disadvantages like loss of business opportunity, dependence on supplier’s efficiency, etc.

 This has been a guide to Inventories List and its definition.
-Here we discuss the top 10 components of inventory list along with examples and explanations.
+Here we discuss the top 10 components of the inventory list along with examples and explanations.
 You may learn more about Accounting from the following articles –